Discover My Protocol For

 -Cheat sheets from each of the four video practice sessions giving you a handy reference on your mat.

-Take advantage of online learning and study at any time without ever feeling pressured.
-Rewind, pause or fast forward to any section for deeper study.
+You can take advantage of the technology and learn at your own pace without ever feeling pressured.
+Rewind, pause or fast forward to the relevant section you want to study more deeply.

 Practice Cheat Sheets

 One set for each of the four videos to summarize the practice sequence.
-This means you can watch and focus on the video without needing to take notes, then use the cheat sheets as a guide on the mat.
+This means you can watch and focus on the video without needing to take notes, then use the cheat sheets to guide you on the mat.
 Includes the full list of props.

 Click or tap to enlarge image